DETAILED ACTION

 However, Fujiwara does address this limitation.

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Iinuma to incorporate wherein the first guide bar, the second guide bar, the third guide bar, and the fourth guide bar are supported by the first housing and the second housing as suggested by Fujiwara for the advantage of introducing protective components to encompass the first and second optical filters units, so as to reduce physical damage to the first and second optical filter units.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Iinuma to incorporate wherein first guide bar, the second guide bar, the third guide bar, and the fourth guide bar are supported by the first housing and the second housing as suggested by Fujiwara for the advantage of reducing the thickness of the optical member switching device by overlapping the first and third guide bars and therefore partially overlapping the first and second holding members (Fujiwara [0102]).

 Regarding claim 15, Iinuma when modified Fujiwara and Kuroki discloses the optical filter apparatus according to claim 1.
 Iinuma is silent to the optical filter apparatus according to claim 1, wherein the first holding frame does not exist between the second holding frame and one of the first guide bar and the second guide bar, and wherein the second holding frame does not exist between the first holding frame and one of the third guide bar and the fourth guide bar.